vfilimonov/co2meter/README.md

 # CO2meter

-CO2meter is a Python interface to the USB CO2 monitor with monitoring and logging tools, flask/dash web-server for visualization and Apple HomeKit compatibility.
+CO2meter is a Python interface to the USB CO2 monitor with monitoring and logging tools, flask web-server for visualization and Apple HomeKit compatibility.

 # Installation